 Algebra & Senior Seminar

-Daniel joined Edison High School in 2011, where he teaches Senior Seminar, Consumer Math, and Toastmasters.
+Daniel joined Edison High School in 2011, where he teaches Senior Seminar, Algebra, Toastmasters, and occasionally biking.
 In 2007 Daniel earned a B.A. from the University of Oregon's School of Planning, Public Policy, and Management in concert with graduating from the university’s Clark Honors College.
 After graduation, Daniel worked for a school year as an Academic Success Coach with InsideTrack in Portland.
 His work with students focused on developing good study habits; developing balance among work, family, and school priorities; and professional goal setting.
-He then departed for Honduras with the Peace Corps, where he served two years as a teacher, baseball coach, and planning consultant alongside his wonderful wife.
-His passions beyond teaching include hiking, mountaineering, cycling, reading, and spending time with family.
+He then departed for Honduras with the Peace Corps, where he served two years as a teacher, baseball coach, and planning consultant alongside his wonderful wife, Emily (a JHS faculty member).
+Shortly after beginning work at Edison, he began pursuing a masters in special education at Portland State University, and he holds an M.S. in Special Education.
+His passions beyond teaching include hiking, mountaineering, cycling, tinkering, reading, and spending time with family.
 Daniel has happily found a home at Edison, where he is able to realize his passion for educating each student as a unique learner.

 Algebra & Geometry